veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Corn oil
 * Most store oils labeled "Vegetable oil"

 Note that non-fish omega 3 based oils have a low smoke point and are not good for frying.

-They are better for salads.
+In oil form, Omega 3 Fats go rancid quickly.
+So it's best to consume them in the original form (eat fish and seeds, instead of buying fish oil and seed oil.)

 ## Trans fats